WPC-Systems-Ltd/WPC_Python_driver_release/README.md

 ## About

-WPC Python driver contains APIs for interacting with the WPC USB-DAQ, Ethernet and Wifi-DAQ series products.
+**WPC Python** driver contains APIs for interacting with the WPC USB-DAQ, Ethernet and Wifi-DAQ series products.

 ## Quick Start

-The following is a basic example of using pywpc module to find all available devices.
+The following is a simple example of using pywpc module to find all available devices.

 ```python
 >>> from wpcsys import pywpc